Keep the Outhouse

 But many Russian industries and crucial defense enterprises don’t look like this.
 And the Russian OPK advertises every day to fill openings for qualified machinists.

 Maybe enterprises will get these workers from other sources.
 Maybe the Education Ministry’s proposal won’t even take effect.

 Or maybe the OPK hasn’t focused what the ministry is suggesting.
-It could be a negative impact on Russian defense production.
+It could have a negative impact on Russian defense production.